This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Heart block is a problem with the flow of electrical signals in your heart.
 The electrical signals control the way your heart beats.
-With heart block, these signals are delayed or interrupted.
-This affects the way your heart pumps blood.
+With heart block, these signals are delayed or interrupted completely.
+This affects the way your heart beats.

 Return to the emergency department if: